Definition of

 Three strong points of the industrial revolution can be mentioned:

-* The agricultural revolution : thanks to the investment that certain owners made in modern techniques of working the soil and in the modernization of the cultivation systems, which brought about a progressive increase in agricultural production.
-It should be noted that during this period the use of fertilizers in agriculture was created and implemented;
+* The agricultural revolution : thanks to the investment that certain owners made in modern techniques of working the soil and in the modernization of cultivation systems, which brought a progressive increase in agricultural production.
+It should be noted that in this period the use of fertilizers in agriculture was created and implemented;

-* Development of commercial capital : rules were established to systematize work, the relationship between employers and workers became strictly labor and had as its sole objective the obtaining of benefits by both parties.
-The incorporation of machinery in work allowed not only to improve working conditions but also to improve communication and transportation in cities;
+* Development of commercial capital : rules were established to systematize work, the relationship between employers and workers became strictly labor-related and had as its sole objective the obtaining of benefits for both parties.
+The incorporation of machinery into work allowed not only to improve working conditions but also to improve communication and transportation in cities;

-* Demographic-social changes : given the changes brought about by new means of transport and communication, many people concentrated in the city to work in factories ; the rest focused on agricultural areas that had implemented the changes we have already discussed.
-In turn, thanks to improvements in agricultural production and the abundance of food, the health of citizens improved greatly, thus allowing for population growth.
+* Demographic-social changes : given the changes caused by new means of transportation and communication, many people concentrated in the city to work in factories ; the rest focused on agricultural areas that had implemented the changes we already talked about.
+In turn, thanks to improvements in agricultural production and the abundance of food, the health of citizens greatly improved, thus allowing population growth.